 iZōsh® is an organization of women dedicated to the economic empowerment of women globally who are living in extreme poverty.
-By giving micro-loans to these women, we help them to lift themselves out of extreme poverty and reduce the risk of oppression and exploitation in their lives.
+By giving grants and micro-loans to these women, we help them to lift themselves out of extreme poverty and reduce the risk of oppression and exploitation in their lives.

 WHEN & WHERE

 We gather twice a year – in the spring and the fall for our Events.
-Stay tuned for our Spring date to be announced!

 Many women in extreme poverty live in areas where banks are not available or will not lend to the poor.
-A small loan allows her to establish a business, transforming her family’s lives with a “hand up” rather than a “hand out.”
+A small grant or loan allows her to establish a business, transforming her family’s lives with a “hand up” rather than a “hand out.”
 When she repays her loan, the money gets re-invested in a new loan so the cycle of supporting women continues.

 **Make sure to follow us on Facebook for Event updates and photos! @ iZosh Birmingham

-Questions or comments, please email us at email@example.com
+Questions or comments?
+Please email us at email@example.com